alexa-samples/skill-sample-nodejs-test-automation/labs/lab05.md

 **5.1.1.** Open [./scripts/lab05.yml](../scripts/lab05.yml).

-__Side note:__ The '#'-sign in front of a line indicates a commentary.
+__Side note:__ The hash (#)-sign in front of a line indicates a commentary in YAML.
 It will be ignored by the test client and is just to help you with some extra information.

 **5.1.2.** The _Launch_ node is the entry point for the test client.
 If neither an _intent_ nor an _utterance_ is provided (both are currently commented out), it fires a _LaunchRequest_ at your skill.
 That's what already happened in Lab 4.
 There's already one assertion made for the resulting response of the _LaunchRequest_.

 **Q5.1.3.** What does the assertion in [lab05.yml](../scripts/lab05.yml) mean?